 his studies there in such works as The Origin of Species.
 This island

 chain, whose land mass is about equal to that of Pennsylvania, is made up of the peaks of

 enormous underwater volcanoes.
 Having never been connected with the South

 American continent, Galapagos' flora and fauna developed in complete isolation.

-And to make everyone's lives a bit easier,
+And to make everyone's lives a bit easier, Ecuador not

 only accepts the U.S. dollar, the dollar bill is its main form of currency.